RyanMasson/songbird/README.md

 ### Usage

+Clone this repo and `cd` into it.
 Ensure you are working in a Conda environment with both SciPy and NumPy installed (see conda-requirements.txt).
 Then:

 Windows:
 ```